jlguenego/express-oauth2-client/README.md

 This module exports a singleton object `oauth2Client` with following properties:

 - `oauth2Client.auth()`: a middleware to check if someone is authenticated.
-It returns a `401` response error if nobody is authenticated.
+It returns a 401 HTTP response error if nobody is authenticated.
 - `oauth2Client.router(options: {exposeTest: boolean})`: a router middleware that offers some route url paths:
   - `GET /auth/isConnected`: checks if a user is connected
   - `POST /auth/disconnect`: disconnects a user (if any is connected)